Wary China keeps close watch as Tiananmen anniversary arrives

 It has been effective, too, in scrubbing out memories of the 1989 protests.
 Many young people, indoctrinated by years of “patriotic education”, have no inkling of the movement.

-Beijing has forced many of the student leaders into exile in the United States, Hong Kong and Taiwan, where they are effectively neutralized, being barred from the mainland.
+Beijing has forced many of the student leaders into exile in the United States, Hong Kong and Taiwan, where they are effectively neutralised, being barred from the mainland.

 “Once we leave China, we’ve left the battlefield,” said Wu‘er Kaixi, a leading figure in the pro-democracy movement who now lives in Taiwan.
 “We are no longer the main actors on the stage.”